StressarN/VibeProxy-Linux/README.md

 ### First Launch

-1. Launch VibeProxy - you'll see a menu bar icon
+1. Launch VibeProxy - you'll see a system tray icon
 2. Click the icon and select "Open Settings"
 3. The server will start automatically
 4. Click "Connect" for Claude Code, Codex, Gemini, or Qwen to authenticate